textcreationpartnership/A03400/README.md

 ##Content Summary##

 #####Front#####
-THE VVHOLE Aphoriſmes of great HIPPOCRATES Prince of Phyſicians: Faithfully tranſlated into Engliſh

 1. TO THE WORSHIPFVLL AND his worthy friend M. TIMOTHY CHALONER, a great louer of learning.

 1. To the vnderſtanding Reader.